suvraadeep/Course-ChatBot/README.md

 4. Results stored
 5. Final Results using Llama 2 7B model (Y'll can use any model of your choice of any number of parameters) (6.
 Deployment using Streamlit or Flask)

+# Update 25/12/2023

+Implemented the same thing using Google-Gemini-Pro-API which you can find in `Course-ChatBot-using-Gemini-Pro.ipynb` file.
+But Before everything let me drop some notes
+1. For embedding model in this case I implemented a google embeddings model `embedding-001`  unlike last time as we used a hugging face embedding model
+2. For Vector Database I used Chroma this time but few things to note again, Chroma is efficient for many use cases, it might not match Pinecone’s performance in certain high-throughput real-time scenarios as Pinecone excels at similarity search.
+ChromaDB is an open-source database that you need to set up and manage yourself.
+This can be a significant hurdle for users who don't have experience with database administration or who require a plug-and-play solution.
+Pinecone, on the other hand, is a managed service that takes care of all the infrastructure and maintenance, making it much easier to get started.
+However, if you're comfortable with managing your own infrastructure, appreciate the flexibility of open-source software, and have budget constraints, ChromaDB could be a viable option.

 # NOTE!!!
 1. This model is Trained To run over Local CPU hence it might take some time (<2 min definetely) to get response.